Last updated on January 8th, 2018 at 02:50 pm

 An interesting thought, and is well and truly believable.
 Whether it is or not, who knows, regardless though, the day a filtering system such as this comes into effect is the day that the government is effectively given complete censorship control.

-More information can be found on the Labor website.
+More information can be found on the Labor website (EDIT: Link removed as it no longer exists).